thu-vis/Reweighter/README.md

 ```
 Then open `http://localhost:49623/` in your browser.

-This should reproduce the Fig. 9 in our paper (Fig. 9 is slightly different from the screenshot because we adjust the aspect ratio and add some notations).
+This should reproduce the Fig. 9 in our paper (Fig. 9 is slightly different from the screenshot because we adjust the aspect ratio and add some notations to make the figure more readable in the paper).

 ## Install